debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

 :file:`/etc/apt/auth.conf.d/` configuration files which caontain authentication credentials required by specific APT repositories.
 The format and more details about these files can be found in :man:`apt_auth.conf(5)` manual page.
-The :ref:`debops.reprepro` role can be used to create APT repositories that require authentication.
+The ``debops.reprepro`` role can be used to create APT repositories that require authentication.

 .. note:: Private APT repositories accessible over HTTPS might result in issues